Tales of Symphonia: Setting

+4000 years prior, a war was waged by the Desians, a faction of half-elves seeking supremacy, who were sealed away by the legendary hero Mithos via a pact with Martel.
+Due to Sylvarant's weakening mana, the Desians have reemerged and are terrorizing humanity, conducting biological experiments on abducted humans in facilities known as human ranches, which further consumes mana.
+During this time, humanity puts its hopes upon the Chosen to awaken Martel, who will reseal the Desians.
+The Chosen's pilgrimage is complicated by the presence of the Renegades, a group that deliberately dresses in Desian garb and has assassinated Sylvarant's Chosen for the past 800 years, preventing Martel's awakening.

-Several characters bear an "Exsphere", a small jewel that enhances the wearer's natural abilities when implanted onto the skin, and is also used as a power source for machinery.
-However, an Exsphere's amplifying capability can only be awakened at the cost of a human life, and the Exsphere parasitically feeds off the user's mana unless a suppressant named a "Key Crest" is installed.
-An evolved form of Exsphere known as a "Cruxis Crystal" grants its user immortality, a pair of angel-like wings, and a relinquished need for human functions such as eating or sleeping, but eventually erases the user's ego if worn without a Key Crest.
-The Chosen is said to be born holding a Cruxis Crystal, though it is actually granted by its namesake organization Cruxis, the central body of the religion surrounding Martel.
-Cruxis' duty is to ensure the perpetuation of the Chosen's genetic lineage in the prospering world and to guide the Chosen's pilgrimage via an oracle in the declining world.
+Several characters bear an Exsphere, a small jewel that enhances the wearer's natural abilities when implanted onto the skin, and is also used as a power source for machinery.
+However, an Exsphere's amplifying capability can only be awakened at the cost of a human life, and the Exsphere parasitically feeds off the user's mana unless a suppressant named a Key Crest is installed.
+An evolved form of Exsphere known as a Cruxis Crystal grants its user immortality, a pair of angel-like wings, and a relinquished need for human functions such as eating or sleeping, but eventually erases the user's ego if worn without a Key Crest.
+The Chosen is said to be born holding a Cruxis Crystal, though it is actually granted by Cruxis, which acts to perpetuate the Chosen's genetic lineage in the prospering world and to guide the Chosen's pilgrimage via an oracle in the declining world.